-The total for expenses on line 07 should agree with the total expenses reported in your GPFS including interest expense and any other non-operating expense.
+The total for expenses on line 07 should agree with the total expenses reported in your GPFS including interest expense and any other nonoperating expense.

-Do not include losses or other unusual or nonrecurring items in Part E. Operation and maintenance of plant expenses are no longer reported as a separate functional expense category.
+Do not include losses or other unusual or nonrecurring items in Part E. (Special items including gains and losses should be reported in Part B.) Operation and maintenance of plant expenses are no longer reported as a separate functional expense category.
 Instead these expenses are to be distributed, or allocated, among the other functional expense categories.